refinery-platform/refinery-platform/docs/tutorial.md

 7. Click *__Start upload__* to begin uploading all selected data files
 8. After all data files have uploaded, click *__Upload Data Set__*

-## 3. Viewing Data Sets in the Data Set Browser
+## 3. Viewing a Data Set Summary in the Data Set Browser
 1. Return to the *__Launch Pad__* (Refinery homepage) and click on the newly uploaded data set title.
 The *__Data Set Browser__* will display a summary of the data set

-## 4. Exploring Contents of the Data Set in the File Browser
+## 4. Exploring Data Set Contents in the File Browser
 1. Click *__View Content in File Browser__* to view the individual files belonging to the data set:
   - Files can be filtered based on attributes using the *__Attribute Filter__* in the left-hand panel
   - Files can also be sorted according to attributes (both ascending and descending) by clicking the attribute names (i.e. column headers)